-These instabilities cause the jet stream to meander meridionally (north-south) as it continues to blow from the west (Fig. 11.30b).
+Air flow over a surface heterogeneity such as a mountain range can cause the initial meridional deviation of the jet stream.
+Once triggered, the jet stream continues to meander or oscillate north-south as it generally blows from the west (Fig. 11.30b).
 The meanders that form in this flow are called Rossby waves.
 Regions near the tropopause where the jet stream meanders equatorward are called troughs, because the lower pressure on the north side of the jet stream is brought equatorward there.
 Poleward meanders of the jet stream are called ridges, where higher pressure extends poleward.
-The locations of Rossbywave troughs and ridges usually propagate toward the east with time, as will be explained in detail later in this chapter.
+The locations of Rossby-wave troughs and ridges usually propagate toward the east with time, as will be explained in detail later in this chapter.

-Recall that there is a subtropical jet at roughly 30° latitude associated with the Hadley Cell.
-Thus, in each hemisphere are a somewhat-steady subtropical jet and an unsteady polar jet (Fig. 11.30b).
+Recall that there is a subtropical jet at roughly 30° latitude associated with outflow from the Hadley Cell.
+Thus, in each hemisphere is a somewhat-steady subtropical jet and a meandering polar jet (Fig. 11.30b).
 Both of these jets are strongest in the winter hemisphere, where there is the greatest temperature gradient between cold poles and hot equator.

-Troughs and ridges in the jet stream are crucial in creating and killing cyclones and anticyclones near the Earth's surface.
-Namely, they cause the ex-tremely large weather variability that is normal formid-latitudes.
+Troughs and ridges in the jet stream are crucial in creating and destroying cyclones and anticyclones near the Earth's surface.
+Namely, they cause the extremely large weather variability that is normal for mid-latitudes.
 The field of synoptic meteorology comprises the study and forecasting of these variable systems, as discussed in the Airmasses, Fronts, and Extratropical Cyclone chapters.